Follow this free crochet pattern to learn how to make an amazing crochet bobble blanket. Easy crochet blanket pattern for beginners.

 I still kept the furry trim though, I’m a sucker for faux fur yarn.

-This crochet bobble blanket is perfect for beginners.
 Below is a full video tutorial, you can watch if you’re confused, where I explain everything in detail.
 I even go over a few design decisions so you can learn why I made it the way I did.

 If viewing online patterns isn’t your jam you can purchase the ad-free PDF download here.

 I created a sizing chart to help you quickly see how to make the different sizes.
-Of course you’re welcome to make your own size by changing the number of stitches or rows, or even by changing your yarn and hook size.
+Of course, you’re welcome to make your own size by changing the number of stitches or rows, or even by changing your yarn and hook size.

 This chart is also available in the paid PDF linked above.

-For this post, I am showing the instructions for how to make the throw size.
+For this post, I am showing the instructions for how to make the throw blanket size.
 If you want to make one of the other sizes, please reference the chart above.

 I included step-by-step instructions for each of the 4 sizes in the paid PDF.